-is a rare 20th century town
+Kandos is a rare 20th century town

 just waiting to be discovered!

-A haven for twitchers, cyclists, stargazers, artists,
+for twitchers, cyclists, stargazers, artists and

-Offering a stimulating and serene lifestyle
+offering a stimulating yet peaceful lifestyle

 Kandos is a small town in a striking locality, just seven kilometres from the neighbouring town of Rylstone.
 Both are tucked into the south-east corner of Mid-Western Region.
-These two small towns, with a combined population of around 2000 people, are only three hours from Sydney and less than an hour from three large regional centres: Mudgee, Lithgow and Bathurst.
+These two small towns, with a combined population of around 2000 people, are only three hours from Sydney and around an hour from three large regional centres: Mudgee, Lithgow and Bathurst.

 A Town with the imprint of industry